ti-cortex-m4/demo-java-virtual-threads2/readme.md

 The implementation of virtual threads consists of two parts: continuations and a scheduler.

 Continuation (_delimited continuation_ or _coroutine_) is a sequential code that may suspend execution at some point by itself and pass control outside of the continuation.
 When continuation is resumed, it performs the rest of the computation.
-Continuation is implemented in the internal _jdk.internal.vm.Continuation_ class, and developers are not expected to use them directly.
+Continuation is implemented by the internal _jdk.internal.vm.Continuation_ class, and developers are not expected to use them directly.

->A continuation is the ability to suspend running computation and later on resume it.

 The virtual threads scheduler manages suspend and resume the coroutines.
 It is pluggable and now for this purpose is used a dedicated _ForkJoinPool_ FIFO executor.

 ### Carrier threads

 Many virtual threads employ a few platform threads used as _carrier threads_.
 Over its lifetime, a virtual thread may run on several different carrier threads.
-Those carrier threads belong to the JVM scheduler, a special _ForkJoinPool_ executor.
+Those carrier threads belong to the scheduler.
 When the JVM schedules a virtual thread, it _mounts_ the virtual thread on a carrier thread.
 Today, most of the operations in the Java core library (I/O and _java.util.concurrent_) have been refactored to make them non-blocking.
-When a virtual thread is blocked on an I/O operation, the JVM scheduler dispatches the I/O operation and then _unmounts_ the virtual thread from the carrier thread.
+When a virtual thread is blocked on an I/O operation, the scheduler dispatches the I/O operation and then _unmounts_ the virtual thread from the carrier thread.
 While the blocking I/O from the virtual thread proceeds in the background, the carrier thread is unblocked and can execute another virtual thread.
-When the I/O operation completes, the JVM scheduler mounts the virtual thread to an available carrier thread.
+When the I/O operation completes, the scheduler mounts the virtual thread to an available carrier thread.

 <sub>The stack of the virtual thread is copied from the heap to the stack of the carrier thread during mounting and is moved back to the heap during the unmounting.</sub>